How a Bill Becomes a Law in Massachusetts

 A constituent is a person who lives in the district of the legislator or official.
 You are a constituent of your State Representative, your State Senator, your U. S. Congressman, etc. from the President down to your local town officials.

-As always, the most vulnerable in our society are wholly dependent on your efforts and mine.
+As always, the most vulnerable in our society is wholly dependent on your efforts and mine.
 Let’s be as effective as possible!